 Sitting in front of the computer for too long may result in neck pain, especially when your sitting posture is incorrect.
 To reduce the stress on the neck and spine, massage from the top of your thumb to the middle of your wrist (indicated by the red line in the below picture), which is the spinal reflex.
 It may be a little painful if you are suffering from back pain.
 Massage this area for a longer time with the same pressure if this area is painful.
 Repeat this several times on both hands.

 Have a runny nose or have the feeling that you are getting sick?
 Try alleviating the head and sinus reflexes by massaging the base of each finger to the tip.
 Do this on each finger a few times.

 Tossing and turning throughout the night?
 Try massaging the pituitary gland reflex located in the middle of your thumb, the area of your thumbprint.
 Press the center of the thumb and hold between 30 seconds to 1 minute.
 Do this on both thumbs a few times a day.

 The above are a few of the common pains and symptoms that can be eased with reflexology.
-However, a word of caution: some of the techniques may not work on everyone and they are mainly for your reference; it is best to see a doctor if you are experiencing serious discomfort or pain.
+However, a word of caution: some of the techniques may not work on everyone, and they are mainly for your reference; it is best to see a doctor if you are experiencing serious discomfort or pain.

-Although reflexology is a safe practice, it might not the best solution if you are recovering from a foot or hand injury.
+Although reflexology is a safe practice, it might not be the best solution if you are recovering from a foot or hand injury.